 It is helpful to look at both the means and the ranges of the explanatory variables when trying to understand the magnitude of the effects presented in Tables 7 and 8).
 A one ray increase in highway rays is a considerable increase since the average number of rays is 3.4 and the maximum number is 15.
 This is associated with only a 1.1 percentage point increase in the percent of low-access tracts.
-However, a 1 percentage point increase in the percent of low-access tracts.
+However, a 1 percentage point increase in the percentage of people who are driving alone causes a 1.4 percentage point increase in the percent of low-access tracts.
 Given, that the mean percentage of people who drive is 79%, it is completely reasonable to expect that local transportation policies could change the percentage of people who drive by at least 1% with much less effort than adding or removing a highway.
 Similarly, while the average percentage of people using public transportation and walking is very low, the range is very large, so incentivizing walking or using transit could influence this value by at least 1%.
 Therefore targeting a change in commuting patterns would likely have a larger effect on food access than targeting a change in highways.